TPVPfaller/delirium-prediction-thesis/README.md

 # Prediction of ICU Delirium using Machine Learning Models

- The dataset consists of 18,270 ICU admissions from the eICU Collaborative Research database (https://www.nature.com/articles/sdata2018178).
+ The dataset consists of 18,270 ICU admissions from the eICU Collaborative Research Database (https://www.nature.com/articles/sdata2018178).

 ## EDA.py
-Exploratory data analysis for summarizing characteristics of the dataset by generating plots and tables.
+Exploratory data analysis is used to summarize the dataset's characteristics by generating plots and tables.

 Implemented methods:
 - Spearman and Pearson correlation returning the top correlations of the dataset.